lerenn/asyncapi-codegen/README.md

 asyncapi-codegen -i examples/ping/asyncapi.yaml -p main -o ./ping.gen.go
 ```

-We can then go through the possible application and client implementations that
+We can then go through the possible application and user implementations that
 use `ping.gen.go`.

-#### Application (or server in this case)
+#### Application

 ```golang
 import(